ncase/covid-19/words/words.md

 				🕐 30 min igranja/branja
 				&nbsp;&middot;&nbsp;
 			</b>
-			by
+			napisal
 			<a href="https://scholar.google.com/citations?user=_wHMGkUAAAAJ&amp;hl=en">Marcel Salathé</a>
-			(epidemiologist)
+			(epidemolog)
 			&
 			<a href="https://ncase.me/">Nicky Case</a>
-			(art/code)
+			(umetnik)
 		</div>
 	</div>
 </div>

-"The only thing to fear is fear itself" was stupid advice.
+"Edino česar se moramo bati je strahu samega" je bil neumen nasvet.

-Sure, don't hoard toilet paper – but if policymakers fear fear itself, they'll downplay real dangers to avoid "mass panic".
+Seveda, Sure, don't hoard toilet paper – but if policymakers fear fear itself, they'll downplay real dangers to avoid "mass panic".
 Fear's not the problem, it's how we *channel* our fear.
 Fear gives us energy to deal with dangers now, and prepare for dangers later.

 Honestly, we (Marcel, epidemiologist + Nicky, art/code) are worried.
 We bet you are, too!
 That's why we've channelled our fear into making these **playable simulations**, so that *you* can channel your fear into understanding: